 Working towards a zero waste lifestyle is one that is rewarding in so many ways.
 It’s empowering to know that you’ve taken combating climate change into your own hands and to know that you’re making a difference for everyone and every organism that is around you.
 So keep on swapping out those plastic products!

-If you’re curious about where you are in your zero waste journey and what steps lie ahead, take our Zero Waste Quiz!
+If you’re curious about where you are in your zero waste voyage and what steps lie ahead, take our Zero Waste Quiz!
 With this quiz, we’ve helped you with some of the research so that you don’t have to make all of the difficult decisions on your own.
 You'll end up with zero waste swaps for your personal lifestyle.

 (1) National Overview: Facts and Figures on Materials, Wastes and Recycling.
 (2020, March 13).
 Retrieved August, 2020, from https://www.epa.gov/facts-and-figures-about-materials-waste-and-recycling/national-overview-facts-and-figures-materials